 Table 2.
-Brief overview of related work. ) not as powerful as there is no owner nesting; two non sibling lists cannot share data elements; ) mutable fields can be used to store a reference to this and break read-only; ) See Section 4.3; ) no modes on owners, and hence no immutable parts of objects; ) none of the systems deal with value semantics for complex objects; ) if all methods of a class are read-only the class is effectively immutable; ) limited notion of contexts via this-mutability; ) allows breaking of owners-as-dominators with inner classes and it is unclear how this interplays with immutables.
+Brief overview of related work.
+1) not as powerful as there is no owner nesting; two non sibling lists cannot share mutable data elements; 2) mutable fields can be used to store a reference to this and break read-only; 3) see Section 4.3; 4) no modes on owners, and hence no immutable parts of objects; 5) none of the systems deal with value semantics for complex objects; 6) if all methods of a class are read-only the class is effectively immutable; 7) limited notion of contexts via this-mutability; 8) allows breaking of owners-as-dominators with inner classes and it is unclear how this interplays with immutables; 9) support is forthcoming [25].